expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 - **Does Expo read or share the contents of push notifications?** Expo does not read or share the contents of push notifications and our services keep push notifications only as long as needed to deliver them to push notification services run by Apple and Google.
 If the Expo team is actively debugging the push notifications service, we may see notification contents (ex: at a breakpoint) but Expo cannot see push notification contents otherwise.

 - **How does Expo encrypt connections to push notification services, like Apple's and Google's?** Expo's connections to Apple and Google are encrypted and use HTTPS.

+- **What browsers does Expo for Web's push notifications support?** It works on all browsers that support Push API such as Chrome and Firefox.
+Check the full list here: https://caniuse.com/#feat=push-api.